 If you enjoy what I have put together please consider donating any amount to support and help me to keep this valuable research going.
 Thanks!!

 This day-by-day diary of The Preachers' live, studio, broadcasting and private activities is the result of three decades of research and interview work by Bruno Ceriotti, but without the significant contributions by other kindred spirits this diary would not have been possible.
-So, I would like to thank all the people who, in one form or another, contributed to this timeline: Keith Temple (RIP), Pam Temple, Felix Aeppli, Nick Warburton, Bill Wyman, Roger Bristow, John H. Warburg, Peter Millington, Tony Congdon, Andrew Marriott, Andrew Few, Alan Clayson, Peter Checksfield, Western Scene, and Beckenham Advertiser.
+So, I would like to thank all the people who, in one form or another, contributed to this timeline: Keith Temple (RIP), Pam Temple, Peter Frampton, Felix Aeppli, Nick Warburton, Bill Wyman, Roger Bristow, John H. Warburg, Peter Millington, Tony Congdon, Andrew Marriott, Andrew Few, Alan Clayson, Peter Checksfield, Western Scene, The irmingham Post and Birmingham Gazette, Coventry Evening Telegraph, Beckenham Advertiser.

 April or May 1963